oicr-ibc/cssscl/README.rst

 Supplementary data
 ==================

 Accompanying supplementary file to the Bioinformatics 2015 paper "*CSSSCL: a python package that uses Combined Sequence Similarity Scores for accurate taxonomic CLassification of long and short sequence reads.
-Bioinformatics 2015.*" `supplementary_data.pdf <https://collaborators.oicr.on.ca/vferretti/borozan_cssscl/supplementary_data.pdf>`_.
+Bioinformatics 2015*" can be found `here <https://collaborators.oicr.on.ca/vferretti/borozan_cssscl/supplementary_data.pdf>`_.

 **Test data:**